second part of the triad: homemakin on the stage

 2

 Alvin Ailey’s Revelations is a generative work that established the connections between church and stage in concert dance.
-Audiences who witness the work are “in the know” and animated by the spirit.
-The Jazz Continuum, similarly transports audience members from the jook joint to the church pew and back again.
+Audiences, namely Black folk, who experience the work are “in the know” and animated by the spirit.
+The same can be said for The Jazz Continuum.

 3

 The presence of an audience legitimizes Barnes’ and Soumah’s works.
-Audience members become witnesses, engaging in the movement epistemologies performed.
+Audience members become witnesses.
 The dancers call and the witnesses through their response add to the weight and meaning of the works.

 Author pictured (third from left) backstage during the run of Blue Grass Brown Earth, circa 2006.